eugeniocortesi/MuranoLab/README.md

 Additional Functionality

 ##### For Windows
-* Change extension from Client.jar to Client.zip
+* Change extension from Server.jar to Server.zip
 * Open WindowsCards

 Example: